Sage-Bionetworks-Workflows/dockstore-tool-cellranger/README.md

 # dockstore-tool-cellranger
-Dockerized cellranger and CWL tool definition for Dockstore
+Dockerized cellranger and CWL tool definition for Dockstore.

+This Docker image is not provided or supported by 10x Genomics.